microsoft/react-native-windows/README.md

 Please use these community resources for getting help.
 We use the GitHub issues for tracking bugs and feature requests and have limited bandwidth to address them.

-- Ask a question on [StackOverflow](http://stackoverflow.com/) and tag it with `react-native-windows`
 - Chat with us on [Reactiflux](https://discord.gg/0ZcbPKXt5bWJVmUY) in #react-native-platforms
 - If it turns out that you may have found a bug, please [open an issue](#opening-issues)